 The German language is (in)famous for its lengthy, compound words, and German legal terminology is no exception.
 To simplify matters, German legal scholars and practitioners utilize a system of shorthand abbreviations and acronyms.
 For example, Verwaltungsverfahrensgesetz, the German word for the law of administrative proceedings, is often abbreviated VwVfG.

-This system of shorthand is by no means limited to abstract legal concepts. aw codes, the titles of many statutes, the names of courts, and the titles of many legal publications are all routinely abbreviated.
+This system of shorthand is by no means limited to abstract legal concepts—codes, titles of many statutes, names of courts, and titles of many legal publications are all routinely abbreviated.
 As a result, those who do not read or speak German are likely to encounter a bewildering array of unfamiliar abbreviations and acronyms when researching German law.

 Use the resources described below to help you quickly decipher some of the most frequently encountered German legal abbreviations and acronyms.
 For additional guidance, consult the Dictionaries and Legal Dictionaries section of this research guide.

 The following table includes some of the most frequently encountered German legal abbreviations and acronyms, the German words and phrases they stand for, and their English translations.
-For law codes and other legal publications that are available in print at the Georgetown Law Library, the call number and a link to the relevant library catalog record are provided.
-If the library owns multiple editions of a print resource, the link will redirect to the most recent edition.
-Links to publications that are freely available online also are provided.
+For codes and other legal publications available in print at the Law Library, links to the library catalog records are provided.
+Links to materials that are freely available online also are provided.

 Abbreviation/Acronym | German Term | English Term |